Photographer Resume Examples

 - •Tailor your resume to match job descriptions by using relevant keywords such as 'portrait photography,' 'lightroom editing,' or 'visual storytelling.'

-- •Showcase a select range of your work by attaching a link to an online portfolio with your resume, ensuring easy access for recruiters.
+- •Showcase a select range of your work by attaching a link to an online portfolio with your resume, so easy access for recruiters.

-- •Highlight teamwork skills in collaborative projects, emphasizing your ability to work seamlessly with creative teams, makeup artists, and models.
+- •Highlight teamwork skills in collaborative projects; the focus is your ability to work seamlessly with creative teams, makeup artists, and models.

 How to write a photographer resume